Crescendo Ventures

 Series B in 2003

-Sistina Software, Inc. is a company focused on storage infrastructure, specializing in the design, development, and support of storage management software for Linux systems.
-It provides solutions for data sharing tailored to enterprise and technical computing clients.
-The company's flagship product, Sistina Software, encompasses a comprehensive file system and volume management platform.
-This platform includes features such as a global file system, a Linux logical volume manager, and various management tools that facilitate the installation and configuration of storage clusters.
+Sistina Software, Inc. is a company specializing in storage infrastructure, focusing on the design, development, and support of storage management software specifically for Linux systems.
+The firm provides solutions that enable data sharing for both enterprise and technical computing clients.
+Its flagship product is a comprehensive file system and volume management platform, which incorporates a global file system, a Linux logical volume manager, and various management tools to facilitate the installation and configuration of storage clusters.
+Through its innovative software solutions, Sistina Software aims to enhance storage management capabilities for its users.

 Tropic Networks